satyashah/satyashah/README.md

 🎓 Education:
 - 🌍 University of Maryland
-- Double Degree in Computer Engineering & Bioengineering
+- Double Degree in Computer Science & Bioengineering

 🌱 Areas of Interest:
 - AI Agents and LLM engineering